Mundelein High School

 Mundelein High School (MHS) is a public four-year high school located in Mundelein, Illinois, a northern suburb of Chicago, Illinois, in the United States.
 The school serves the Village of Mundelein and parts of surrounding villages, include Vernon Hills, Grayslake, Hawthorn Woods, Round Lake, Wauconda and Libertyville.
 Its feeder schools include Carl Sandburg Middle School, Fremont Middle School, West Oak Middle School portions of Hawthorn Middle School North and Hawthorn Middle School South.

 History

 The school was contracted in 1960 and commenced classes in 1961.
 The school was expanded in 1973, 1977, 1987 (including a new pool), 1997, and 2016 (including a new STEM wing).
+A 2023 referendum for a renovation of the school failed to pass that would have costed over $225 million, $175 million of which would have been funded by a raise in property taxes.
+A 2024 referendum to improve the MHS facilities passed.
+Key elements of these improvements will be updating aging infrastructure, solving overcrowding issues, making health, safety, and security improvements, upgrading instructional spaces, and enhancing career & technical education areas.
+The total cost of the project is estimated at $199.5 million.